deciphering the puzzle of

 to face death.

-The implicit snuff film implications of this monologue were increased by the fact that Brando was a director himself, having stepped in to direct the allegorical film, ONE-EYED JACKS (1961), after Stanley Kubrick left the project.
+Significantly, the implicit snuffu film implications of this rambling monologue were increased by the fact that Brando was a artist himself, having stepped in to direct the allegorical film, ONE-EYED JACKS (1961), after Stanley Kubrick left the project.
+Ominously, the fact that after listening to this soliloquy, Raphael then accepted fifty thousand dollars to be killed on film in one week’s time by Baron McCarthy increased the snuffu film implications of this monologue even more.

-Significantly, after listening to this soliloquy, Raphael accepted fifty thousand dollars to be killed in one week’s time by Baron McCarthy.
-Raphael then bussed back to the poor and depressed squatter shanty town of Morgantown, which we discovered to be located near desert vistas that evoked DUNE.
-We also discovered that Raphael was so depressed about being unable to find a job after being released from prison, that the indigenous battler decided to literally sacrifice himself so that others would live in ironic Christian fashion so that the money would help his struggling family leave their hard scrabble existence.
-We also found the depressed denizens of Morgantown sifted through the garbage dump next door, struggling to find something of value.
-This reminded us of the fitting Hollywood cadence of Morgantown, as Hollywood also sifted through novels, plays, television shows, comic books and arcade games in an equally frantic attempt to transform them into Oscar gold like cinematic alchemists.
+Raphael then bussed back to the poor and depressed squatter shanty town of Morgantown, which we discovered to be located near desert vistas that evoked the desert planet of Arrakis in DUNE.
+We also discovered that the reason Raphael had agreed to be killed was that he was so depressed about being unable to find a job after being released from prison, that the indigenous battler decided to literally sacrifice himself so that others would live in ironic Christian fashion so that the money would help his struggling family leave their hard scrabble existence sifting through the garbage dump next door with the rest of the hard pressed denizens of Morgantown, struggling to find something of value.
+Thus, Morgantown had a fitting Hollywood cadence indeed, as Hollywood also sifted through novels, plays, television shows, comic books and arcade games in an equally frantic attempt to transform them into Oscar gold like cinematic alchemists.

-In fact, the implicitly twilit theme of THE BRAVE was affirmed by the name of McCarthy, for his surname evoked that of Kevin McCarthy, an original Twilight Zone television series actor who also appeared as Uncle Walt in ‘It’s A Good Life’, the Joe Dante directed episode three of the ill fated TWILIGHT ZONE: THE MOVIE.
-The twilit theme of THE BRAVE was implicitly reaffirmed by the fact Frankie’s name recalled Frank Marshall, the producer of TWILIGHT ZONE: THE MOVIE who helped Landis find, hire and illegally use child extras Renee Chen and Myca Le after hours on the deadly Vietnamese village set of the John Landis episode of the film.
-McCarthy’s weird enforcer, Larry, implicitly linked the film openly to TWILIGHT ZONE: THE MOVIE, as the name of his character evoked Doug McGrath’s Larry, a character that sat opposite from Morrow’s disgruntled Bill Connor in the after work bar scene that began the Landis episode.
+In fact, the implicitly twilit theme of THE BRAVE was affirmed by the name of McCarthy, for his surname evoked that of Kevin McCarthy, an original TWILIGHT ZONE television series actor who also appeared as Uncle Walt in “It’s A Good Life”, the Joe Dante directed episode three of the twilit, allegorical, computer generated imagery (CGI) enhanced and ill fated Dante, John Landis, George Miller and Steven Spielberg film TWILIGHT ZONE: THE MOVIE (1983).
+The twilit theme of THE BRAVE was implicitly reaffirmed by the fact that Frankie’s name recalled Frank Marshall, the producer of TWILIGHT ZONE: THE MOVIE who helped Landis find, hire and illegally use child extras Renee Chen and Myca Le after hours on the deadly Vietnamese village set of the Landis episode of the film.
+McCarthy’s weird enforcer, Larry, also implicitly linked the film openly to TWILIGHT ZONE: THE MOVIE, as the name of his character evoked Doug McGrath’s Larry, a character that sat opposite Morrow’s disgruntled Bill Connor in the after work Fender Trap bar scene that began the Landis episode.
 All of which implicitly affirmed that indeed was THE BRAVE a case of twilit and mysterious bravery.